syncfusion-content/wpf-docs/wpf/SfRangeSlider/Gestures.md

 Thumb moves up and updates the corresponding value.

-> Note: When the SnapsTo property is set to Ticks then the Thumb snaps to next tick based on the navigation key pressed._
+N> When the SnapsTo property is set to Ticks then the Thumb snaps to next tick based on the navigation key pressed._

 ### Mouse

 You can use the mouse gesture to update the value in SfRangeSlider by either dragging the Thumb to the certain distance or pressing on the specified region in the track.

-> Note: When the Thumb is released between two steps or when the pointer is pressed between two steps, then the value and Thumb automatically snaps to nearest value.
+N> When the Thumb is released between two steps or when the pointer is pressed between two steps, then the value and Thumb automatically snaps to nearest value.